Hope, resilience and a T1 activity day

-Support from people like you has helped brighten the world of Estephany, there are many more that still need our help, join us and donate Now.
+Support from people like you has helped brighten the world of Estephany, there are many more young people that still need our help, join us and donate Now.

 Diabetic Ketoacidosis (DKA) occurs when there is profound insulin deficiency.
 It frequently occurs at diagnosis, and also in children and young people with diabetes, if insulin is omitted, or if insufficient insulin is given at times of acute illness.

 It is quite likely that some children and youth in developing countries, presenting for the first time in DKA, die undiagnosed.
 The symptoms they present with may be diagnosed as more common illnesses such as pneumonia, gastroenteritis, malaria or typhoid.
 Even when the correct diagnosis is made, it is sometimes too late, and the young person can die or suffer permanent damage.

 To combat this the Life for a Child Program developed a poster campaign, depicting symptoms of DKA, to alert health professionals and help them to make a swift diagnosis and provide appropriate treatment to save lives – championing the vision that no child should die of diabetes.
 Health professionals are the key target audience for this campaign with posters put up in common areas such as hospitals and community centres.